DieselTech/CBL-ReadingLists/README.md

 - [Marvel.com Reading Orders (Official)](https://www.marvel.com/comics/discover)

 # Software that consumes .CBL
 There are only a handful of software packages out there that can consume `.CBL` files.
-If you know of more, let use know.
+If you know of more, let us know.

 - [Kavita](https://github.com/Kareadita/Kavita)
 - [Komga](https://github.com/gotson/komga)